Baodo158/VietCode/README.md

 # VietCode

-A programming language based on Vietanmese keywords and expression.
+A programming language based on Vietnamese keywords and expression.

 ---